 2. Advertising Another Product

 Never send a push notification that includes advertisements for another product or service.
 These types of notifications are strictly prohibited by the Google Play Store and wouldn’t make sense to send to your subscribers.
 If you want to advertise another service that you offer beyond your app or site, use another channel.

 3. Sharing Messages that Don’t Provide Value

 Push notifications should always be relevant to the subscriber and provide information that the recipient can act on.
 For example, If you want to send push notifications to say “Happy Valentine’s Day”, make sure that there’s relevant information outside of just wishing them a happy holiday.
 Reminding them about a reservation they made, or flowers they ordered is something that your subscriber would appreciate.
 Remember that a push notification gets sent directly to their phones, which means that it can have an extremely annoying or disruptive effect if it lacks value..

 Asking for an app rating with a push notification runs the risk of likely causing users to unsubscribe.
 Tread carefully when interrupting a user just to ask them for a positive app store review, since this tactic creates a negative user experience, especially if the user receives the notification when they aren’t even engaged with your app in the first place.
 Make sure your notifications convey content that’s actionable and that will benefit them.

 What to Use Push Notifications For

-The power of push notifications comes from its ability to dynamically change the way you engage with and retain users. ou Push is a channel that gives you complete control, contrary to other retention tools.
+The power of push notifications comes from their ability to dynamically change the way you engage with and retain users. ou Push is a channel that gives you complete control, contrary to other retention tools.
 You have the freedom and flexibility to automate notifications based on user behaviors on your app or site.
 You can also segment your audiences to ensure that the content you’re sending is relevant, timely, and personalized.
 If your push notification platform doesn’t offer these features, find one that does.

 2. Providing Timely Updates or Urgent News